 After a few weeks, you can start doing light work around your home.

-Avoid activities such as mowing or vacuuming.
+Don't do mowing or vacuuming.
 These can strain your breastbone.

-Your doctor may prescribe an antibiotic.
+Your provider may prescribe an antibiotic.
 This helps prevent infection that could scar and destroy your heart valve.
 You will be told when to take this medicine.
 That might be before dental work, surgery, or medical procedures.